Independent International Commission of Inquiry on the Syrian Arab Republic: Composition

+Findings

 Houla massacre

 The inquiry's investigations have included the May 2012 Houla massacre.
 Its preliminary report was published in June 2012.
 The report noted that the commission's investigation was significantly hindered because they had not been allowed access to Syria.
 Based on the available evidence, the commission did not rule out any of three possible perpetrators but said it was unlikely that anti-government fighters were responsible.
 In an August 2012 report, following continued investigations focusing on identifying the perpetrators, the commission concluded there was a reasonable basis to believe the perpetrators were aligned to the Syrian government.
 The report said a "lack of credible information supporting other possibilities" bolstered this conclusion.

 Urum al-Kubra aid convoy attack

 A March 2017 report included the commission's investigation of the September 2016 Urum al-Kubra aid convoy attack.
 The report said satellite imagery and forensic evidence implicated Syria's air force, and no Russian or coalition aircraft were in the area during the time of the attack.
 According to the report, the Syrian Air Force dropped barrel bombs from helicopters on a United Nations humanitarian aid convoy, then fired rockets from jets, and then strafed survivors with machine guns.
 14 aid workers were killed, 17 trucks carrying aid supplies were destroyed, and the attack led to the suspension of all humanitarian aid in the country.
 The attack was described as "meticulously planned" and "ruthlessly carried out".
 Due to the intentional targeting of aid workers and civilians, as well as the denial of humanitarian aid, the report described the attack as a war crime.